Found this helpful? Share it with peers.

 Together, they form a strong foundation for scaling process optimization with confidence.

-Process Mining in the Context of Other Techniques
+How Process Mining Fits with Other Business Techniques

 Process Mining vs. Data Mining